tomosfps/aeri/packages/api/README.md

 # Aeri API
-Anilist API built in Rust to be fast and easy to use.
+An API built in Rust to be fast and easy to use.

 > [!WARNING]
 > ### INTENDED USE